brutetech/adaptogen-python/README.md

-# Adaptogen: Assistive Tool for Project Documentation Generation and Mutation
+# Adaptogen: Assistive Tool for Project Specification and Content Generation and Mutation

 ## Introduction